ydroal/holbertonschool-higher_level_programming/python-data_structures/README.md

 	* Both are ordered collections of items
 	* Both can be iterated over
 	* Both can be indexed and sliced

 Differences:

 	* Strings are used to store sequences of characters (e.g. words, sentences, etc.).
 	  Lists are used to store sequences of any type of data (e.g. numbers, strings, other lists, etc.).
-	* __Strings are immutable__, meaning their contents cannot be changed after they are created.
+	* Strings are immutable, meaning their contents cannot be changed after they are created.
-	  __Lists are mutable__, meaning their contents can be modified.
+	  Lists are mutable, meaning their contents can be modified.
 	* Strings can be concatenated using the + operator, but lists can be concatenated using
 	  the + operator or the extend() method.
 	* Strings have many built-in methods for manipulation (e.g. upper(), lower(), replace(), etc.), whereas lists have more general methods for manipulation (e.g. append(), remove(), etc.)